jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ```

 #### Delta function
 Back to basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
-If we can construct a delta function with a network, we can construct any functions.
+If we can construct a delta function using a network, we can combine them for any functions.

 <div class="imgcap">
 <img src="/assets/dl/delta.png" style="border:none;width:50%">